Can I Use Windex to Clean Solar Panels?

 Deionised or Purified Water

 Water with mineral content below 10–15 ppm (parts per million).
-All dissolved minerals are removed, so no deposits are left on the glass.
+All dissolved minerals are removed.
+No deposits are left on the glass.

 - Available as “distilled water” or “battery top-up water” from automotive stores (~$3–5/litre)